James’ Kitchen:

 This Salsa’s Origin and Evolution

-Salsa with a bottle of Mexican Coke James was introduced to a simpler form of this salsa by a college roommate from Mexico City.
-Upon watching his roommate make this he was shocked by the fact that part of the vegetables literally had to be burned.
-However, the result was spectacular and James fell in love with the recipe.
+James was introduced to a simpler form of this salsa by a college roommate from Mexico City.
+Upon watching his roommate make it, he was shocked that some vegetables had to be burned.
+However, the result was spectacular, and James fell in love with the recipe.

 True Story

-Ingredients to Make Approximately One Gallon [Scale Up or Down as Needed]
+Ingredients to Make Approximately One Gallon

 Dipping a chip in the mixing bowl of finished salsa